wiegerw/nerva-rowwise/README.md

 * B2 (https://www.bfgroup.xyz/b2/)

 Using CMake, the Nerva c++ library can be built in a standard way.
-For example compiling the Nerva library on Ubuntu can be done like this:
+For example compiling and installing the Nerva library on Ubuntu can be done like this:
 ```
 mkdir build
 cd build
 cmake .. \
+    -DCMAKE_INSTALL_PREFIX=../install \
     -DCMAKE_BUILD_TYPE=RELEASE \
     -DMKL_DIR:PATH=$ONEAPI_ROOT/mkl/latest/lib/cmake/mkl
 make -j8
+make install
 ```
 Note that the `ONEAPI_ROOT` environment variable must be set.
 The OneAPI library has MKL included, but it is still necessary to specify `MKL_DIR` manually.
-If you are using CMake, the dependencies for Eigen, FMT, Lyra and pybind11 are resolved automatically using `FetchContent` commands.
+If you are using CMake, the dependencies for doctest, Eigen, FMT, Lyra and pybind11 are resolved automatically using `FetchContent` commands.

 The Nerva tests can be run using the command